UniversitaDellaCalabria/django-freeradius-manager/README.md

 -----------

 Freeradius definitions can be managed directly using the Django Admin Model Backend, as it come from [django-freeradius](https://github.com/openwisp/django-freeradius).
-The Identity Provisioning procedures are handled in the Identity App, for each Digital Identity we can add one or more provisioning token, linked to one ore more RadiusCheck accounts.
+The Identity Provisioning procedures are handled in the Identity App, for each Digital Identity we can add one or more provisioning tokens, linked to one ore more RadiusCheck accounts.
-An Admin action can send via email the activation token to the users, through which these can enable their acount and configure their passwords.
+An Admin action can send via email the activation token to the users, through which these can enable their accounts and configure their passwords.

-All the parameters and configuration of these application cans be found in the `settings.py` file in the app folder, these can be redefined (overloaded) in the global `settingslocal.py` file.
+All the parameters and configuration of these applications can be found in the `settings.py` file in the app folder, these can be also redefined (overloaded) in the global `settingslocal.py` file.

 ![Landing page](gallery/1.png)